ckdevrel/MaterialPagerRecyclerGridView/README.md

 In order to get the exact position of the particular item in a list.

-you have to -1 from the current positon(i.e)
+you have to -1 from the current position(i.e)

 ```
 @Override